 The same is true for us.
 The Lord wants to bless us immeasurably, and sometimes that means letting go of relationships that no longer bear fruit, or hobbies that were once joyful but have lost their luster.
 Jesus wants to give us bigger and better things, but we can't receive it until we have learned to let go of our current armful and trust Him to carry that armful for us.

 He might have us walk with empty arms for a little while, as we learn to depend and trust in Him completely.
-It could be that we need to grow in our faith for some time so that we have longer arms to carry what He desires us to carry.
-But one day, He will fill our arms with a bigger blessing than we could have ever have imagined.
+The Lord might keep our arms empty for some time as He grows our faith, because we need stronger arms and greater faith to carry what He desires us to carry.
+And one day, when the time is right, He will fill our arms with a bigger blessing than we could have ever have imagined.